 Island Bush Camp

 Island Bush Camp offers untouched wilderness and walking safaris in the heart of South Luangwa National Park, Zambia.
-This authentic safari bush camp is set under the cool shade of old mahogany trees on the banks of the Luangwa River.
+This authentic Zambian bush camp is set under the cool shade of old mahogany trees on the banks of the Luangwa River.

 An unspoiled wilderness

-With views that stretch from the Chendeni hills in the Eastern corners of the Luangwa Valley to the Muchinga escarpment in the West, you are presented with the complete natural boundary of this remote and achingly beautiful wilderness.
+With views that stretch from the Chindeni hills in the Eastern corners of the Luangwa Valley to the Muchinga escarpment in the West, you are presented with the complete natural boundary of this remote and achingly beautiful wilderness.
 Every day is presented with new experiences and never the same.

 Far from the well beaten tracks, Island Bush Camp offers complete solitude.